-"Meet the Draft Central West Small Area Plan!" meetings will be held from and , in Meeting Room B at the Chapel Hill Public Library, 100 Library Drive, Chapel Hill.
+"Meet the Draft Central West Small Area Plan!" meetings will be held from noon to 1 p.m. and 5 to 6 p.m.
+Monday, Oct.
+21, in Meeting Room B at the Chapel Hill Public Library, 100 Library Drive, Chapel Hill.
 The public is welcome and encouraged to attend.
 Both meetings will be identical in format.

 During the "Meet the Draft Central West Small Area Plan" meetings, Town of Chapel Hill staff will provide an overview of the contents of the draft Central West Small Area Plan.
 After the overview presentation, there will be time for questions and answers.

 The Draft Central West Small Area Plan is an 80-page planning guide that provides a vision for the Central West Area in words, maps, and diagrams for future development of the area.
 The Small Area Plan is the result of community input received in over 10 community sessions and over 30 Steering Committee meetings that have taken place since the Town Council established a steering committee to create a small area plan for the area.

 The draft Central West Small Area Plan includes principles and objectives that are to guide development in the area, recommendations for bicycle and pedestrian amenities, and a Concept Plan that outlines various uses and heights for the area.

 The Town Council will have an opportunity to review and receive public comment at a public hearing about the Draft Central West Small Area Plan at 7 p.m.
 Monday, Oct.
 21, at Southern Human Services Center Complex, 2501 Homestead Road.
 For more information about the Public Hearing, click here: http://www.townofchapelhill.org/index.aspx?page=15&recordid=4715